khuongcracker/NanoBanana/README_en.md

 **Prompt:**

 ```
-Draw an A6 folding card: when opened, it reveals a complete 3D spherical tiny house with a miniature paper garden and a bonsai tree inside.
+A zoomed-in close-up of an A6 folding package card on a table.
+The card is unfolded with four flat sides open on the table and the center panel upright.
+From this middle panel, a pop-up 3D world based on [reference image] emerges, like a children’s pop-up book.
+Keep the focus on the pop-up scene, showing clear paper folds and depth, without adding extra elements not in the reference.
 ```

 <!-- Case 65: Design a Chess Set (by @Gdgtify) -->